 Call for Proposals

-We are happy to announce mini-grant funding for those in the general area of our four supported regional IBL Communities.
-These mini-grants come in two flavors: (1) Travel Mini-grants to regional IBL Community events, and (2) Peer Collaboration Mini-grants for projects such as classroom visits, course collaborations, professional learning communities, or other collaborative projects which have the potential to stimulate or expand IBL across our regions.
-The default grant amount is $250 per collaborator, but larger amounts will be considered.
+We are happy to announce mini-grant funding for those in the general area of our supported regional IBL Communities.
+These mini-grants come in two flavors: (1) Travel Mini-grants to regional IBL Community events, and (2) Peer Collaboration Mini-grants for projects such as classroom visits, course collaborations, professional learning communities, book discussion groups, or other collaborative projects which have the potential to stimulate or expand IBL across our regions.
+The default grant amount is $500 per collaborator, but other amounts will be considered.
 Note that funds will be disbursed as grants, rather than reimbursements, to minimize paperwork.